tatlacas-com/flora_orm/doc/vscode_snippet.md

 Now you can create your entity files as follows:
 * Create file in format `{entity}.entity.dart` for example `notification.entity.dart`
-* Start typing the word `entity` and press tab.
+* Start typing then word `entity` and press tab.
 This will put something like the following boilerplate code in your file:

 ```dart
 import 'package:flora_orm/flora_orm.dart';